 Have you ever tried Kenyan foods?
 They are a great example of majestic and ancient African cuisine.
-In addition to famous wildlife and impressive athletic accomplishments, Kenyan dishes are another treasure to this East African country
+In addition to famous wildlife and impressive athletic accomplishments, Kenyan dishes are another treasure of this East African country

 When you are done with ubiquitous dishes from well-known and much-hyped countries, let’s refresh your gastronomic knowledge with interesting Kenyan foods.
 In this post, I’m going to show you that it will be an amazing experience, so hop on now!

 Amazing Kenyan Appetizers And Side Dishes To Jumpstart Your Appetite